Red Hen Publications

 I contend that it was due neither to accident nor a matter of mere convenience that got Hagrid decked out in his “fall togs” the first time that the Chamber of Secrets was opened.
 I think Tom Riddle had already fully intended Hagrid for to take the blame for any resulting unpleasantness from any episode of Tom’s devising that might call for a patsy.

-In fact; in view of some questions raised some years back on another fan’s LiveJournal, (Swythyv’s I think) one has to ask whether “getting Hagrid” might not have been a part of Riddle’s plans even before the Chamber of Secrets was opened.
-In fact, people might even ask (and Swythyv did indeed do so) whether the goal was to “get Hagrid”, or to get Hagrid under obligation.
+In fact; in view of some questions raised a number of years back on another fan’s LiveJournal, one has to ask whether “getting Hagrid” might not have been a part of Riddle’s plans even before the Chamber of Secrets was opened.
+In fact, one might even ask (and Swythyv did indeed do so) whether the goal was to “get Hagrid”, or to get Hagrid under obligation.

 Just where did Hagrid get that acromantula egg?
 Hm?
 Did that egg get to him by a route similar to the one by which he was later given a dragon’s egg?